About

 Will the column run both online and in print?

 tl;dr I highly recommend setting notifications for your client on Google Alerts and Talkwalker Alerts.
-That way, you can see the various outlets that picked up the column to run online.
+That way, you can see some of the outlets that picked up the column to run online.

 Can you send me a tearsheet or a PDF?